Addressing Burnout, Boosting Engagement: The Power of Organizational-Level Strategies

 Beyond the Individual: Four Key Advantages Explored

 This article briefly highlights four compelling reasons, supported by research, emphasizing why organization-level interventions outshine their individual-level counterparts in effectively tackling the complexities of burnout and disengagement.
-At the end of this article you will find guiding questions to help you take a critical look at your current strategies for change.
+At the end of this article, you will find guiding questions to help you take a critical look at your current strategies for change.

 #1 - Inadequate Addressing of Systemic Issues

-To reiterate - Most amelioration efforts to address burnout and improve engagement are based upon the assumption that “it is the responsibility of the person, not the organization, to do something about the problem” (Maslach & Goldberg, 1998, p.
+To reiterate, Most amelioration efforts to address burnout and improve engagement are based upon the assumption that “it is the responsibility of the person, not the organization, to do something about the problem” (Maslach & Goldberg, 1998, p.
 66).

 As Jennifer Moss (2019) explains in the HBR article Burnout Is About Your Workplace, Not Your People: